Aura Dione: 2007–2010: Columbine and international breakthrough

-Dione debuted in 2007 with "Something From Nothing" and gained success with "Song for Sophie", both from Columbine (2008).
-The single "I Will Love You Monday" topped charts in Europe as "I Will Love You Monday (365)".
+Dione debuted in summer 2007 with the single "Something From Nothing", but has also gained success with the track "Song for Sophie" - both from her album Columbine, which was released in 2008.
+The single "I Will Love You Monday" was a No.1 hit in Europe, where it was issued in an expanded version titled "I Will Love You Monday (365)".